oxyno-zeta/golang-graphql-example/backend/README.md

 The project have a convention in the coding strategy.
 All the business code related to your application specifically is located in a specific folder.
 They will be called business unit.

+## Available features

+- Prometheus metrics available on `/metrics`
+- Health checks available on `/health`
+- Ready endpoint available on `/ready`
+  - This one will check if health checks are valid by default and only when a SIGTERM or a SIGINT is caught, the endpoint will be marked as Service Unavailable
+- The application will caught SIGTERM and SIGINT and will stop the application when no primary requests are in progress

 ## Structure

 The `cmd` folder contains all main packages.